wam/fauna-ruby/README.md

   password: secret
 ```

-If a publisher key is specified, email and password may be omitted.
+The publisher key takes precedence over email/password.
+If a publisher
+key is specified, email and password can be omitted.
+If a publisher
+key is not specified, a new one will be generated each time the app is
+started.

 Then, in `config/initializers/fauna.rb`: